libp2p/specs/pubsub/gossipsub/README.md

 of the protocol.
 Instead, it relies on ambient connection events to perform peer discovery via protocol identification.
-Whenever a new peer is connected, the protocol checks to see if the peer implements floodsub, and if so it sends a hello packet announcing the topics it is currently subscribing.
+Whenever a new peer is connected, the protocol checks to see if the peer implements floodsub, and if so it sends a hello packet that announces the topics that it is currently subscribing to.

 This allows the peer to maintain soft overlays for all topics of interest.
 The overlay is maintained by exchanging subscription